How to Install Paperless-ngx on a VPS

-Install document management Paperless-ngx with Docker on a VPS.
+Install the document management system Paperless-ngx with Docker on a VPS and access your documents from anywhere.

 Introduction

-For those interested in setting up Paperless-ngx on a Synology NAS, instructions are available here: Install Paperless-ngx on a Synology NAS.
+If you prefer to install Paperless-ngx on a Synology NAS, you can find a suitable guide here: Install Paperless-ngx on a Synology NAS.

 Key Takeaways

-WWhat is Paperless-ngx?An open-source document management system for digital files.
+What is Paperless-ngx?An open-source document management system (DMS) for digital files.
+It makes archiving and quickly retrieving documents like invoices, contracts, and receipts easy.

-Why use a VPS?Access documents anywhere, secure data centers, scalable resources, and professional hosting.
+Why use a VPS?Worldwide access to documents, high data security in professional data centers, scalable resources, and professional hosting.

-PrerequisitesRequires a computer with Wireguard and Visual Studio Code, a Docker-compatible server, a domain with subdomains, and optionally, a mail server with SMTP support.
+PrerequisitesA computer with WireGuard and Visual Studio Code (or another SSH client/text editor), a Docker-compatible server (VPS), a domain with the ability to create subdomains, optionally a mail server with SMTP access.

 Paperless-ngx

 Paperless-ngx is an open-source document management system that makes it easy for users to scan, organize, and find their documents.
-Paperless-ngx is the successor to the Paperless project and was developed with the modern user in mind.
-It offers a range of features that make paperless working easier.
+It enables the archiving of invoices, contracts, receipts, and other important documents.
+Paperless-ngx is the successor to the Paperless project and has been further developed for modern requirements.
+It offers a range of features that make paperless work easier.

-A brief overview of the development of Paperless and Paperless-ngx (many releases have been omitted to keep the overview):
+A brief overview of the development of Paperless and Paperless-ngx (many releases have been omitted for clarity):

 • v0.3.0